Design and characterization of electronic fractals

 and $H_{21}=H_{12}^\dagger$.
 The effective Hamiltonian is

-resulting in $e'= 2- e''^2$.
+resulting in $e'= 2- e''^2$ by following the same reasoning as before, $u''= 2 t /e''$ and $t''= -t/e''$, hence $e'= (E''-u'')/t''=2-e''^2$.
 Finally, we equate the two expressions for $e'$ to find $e= \pm \frac{\sqrt{7 \pm\sqrt{4 (e'')^2+1}}}{\sqrt{2}}$, which is the actual energy at a lower generation.
+Notice that the way in which the $\pm$ arises will make the DOS mirror symmetric around the on-site energy.
 Once the energy $e''$ for a low generation is known, it can be used to find the energy $e$ for a higher generation, and this starts an iterative cycle.
-Each energy eigenvalue in a lower generation gives rise to new eigenvalues via this iteration.
+Each energy eigenvalue in a lower generation gives rise to new eigenvalues in this way.

 The iteration scheme is nearly complete.
 We still need to consider some special values that could not be taken into account during the iterative process: $e=0$, $e=\pm 1$ and $e=\pm 2$, because for these cases the inverse matrix is singular or the hopping $t'$ is zero.
-It can be shown that for these values the number of occurrences in the spectrum is $N(0)=3^n$, $N(\pm 2)= \delta_{1,n}$ and $N(\pm 1) = 5 \cdot 3^n-3^n+3^{n-1}-4 \cdot N_{n-1}$ (see Ref.~\citeS{Domany2}), where $n$ is the generation of \Spi triangle and $N_{n-1}$ denotes the number of eigenvalues of the previous generation. \\ \\ The results for the DOS of the \Spi triangle are presented in Fig.~\ref{FIGDOSiterations}.
-Here, we changed the on-site energy for the first generation to $\epsilon =-0.05$ eV (instead of $0$ as in the discussion above) and the hopping parameter is set to $t=0.10$ eV in order to compare with the experiments, where we have similar parameters.
-Using the recursion relation as shown above, we calculate the eigenvalues of the 1st generation and construct the eigenvalues of the higher generations with this method.
+It can be shown that for these values the number of occurrences in the spectrum is $N(0)=3^n$, $N(\pm 2)= \delta_{1,n}$ and $N(\pm 1) = 5 \cdot 3^n-3^n+3^{n-1}-4 \cdot N_{n-1}$ (see Ref.~[\!\!\citenum{Domany2}]), where $n$ is the generation of \Spi triangle and $N_{n-1}$ denotes the number of eigenvalues of the previous generation.

+The results for the DOS of the \Spi triangle are presented in Fig.~\ref{FIGDOSiterations}.
+Here, we changed the on-site energy for the first generation to $\epsilon =-0.05$ eV (instead of $0$ as in the discussion above) and the hopping parameter is set to $t=0.10$ eV in order to compare with the experiments, where the parameters are similar.
+As shown above, we calculate the eigenvalues of the 1st generation and construct the eigenvalues of the higher generations using this recursion relation.
 After 10 generations, we observe the DOS in Fig.~\ref{FIGDOSiterations} and see the repetitiveness in the DOS.
-This repeating structure is an essential feature of a fractal lattice, as was shown in Ref.~\citeS{Domany2}.
+This repeating structure is an essential feature of a fractal lattice, as was shown in Ref.~[\!\!\citenum{Domany2}].